gms1/angular-dynaform/docs/dev/publish.md

 * npm run release:build
 * test the systemjs examples (npm run start:systemjs) in the directory of the example packages
 * test the bundled aot examples
-* update changelog TODO
+* update changelog
 * git commit and push all changes
-* publish npm packages from dist folder
+* npm publish from dist folder for each package
 * update plunkr